Billing Frequently Asked Questions

 How can I obtain a copy of my bill?

-You may obtain a copy of your itemized bill by calling Customer Service at (214) 456-BILL or (214) 456-2455.
+You may obtain a copy of your itemized bill by calling Patient Financial Services at 866-772-0071.
 You will also receive a monthly statement.

 Families with no insurance coverage should receive the first bill within 10 days of services being provided.

 Patients without insurance are expected to pay their accounts at the time of service.
 Patients without insurance are eligible for a self-pay discount.
 A written policy on Discounting for Self Pay or Uninsured Patients is available upon request.

 Patients with HMO, PPO, and other commercial insurance are responsible for all co-payments, deductibles, and co-insurance at the time of services unless prior arrangements are made with our financial counselor.